 Best practices for effective advisory board membership

 Advisory board members are critical to an organization’s success.
-Consider the following practical advice to make the most of this position:
+Consider the following advisory board best practices to make the most of this position:

 1. Clear and open communication